Protonk/sr-characters/Current/whip.md

 - damage resistance roll: 7 plus modified armor value
 - 12 to dodge

 ____
 ####Handle:

 Indiana

+####Role:

+13P -8 AP, reach of 2.
+This character is built around the monofilament whip.
+Only 14 to hit, but that will change with a synthetic arm (becoming 17 to hit).
+Bone lacing with orthoskin allows for some flat armor value to handle incoming hits, but it isn't much compared to the tank.
+If he hits, it'll hurt.
+Burning edge to land important hits will offer 19 to hit.

 ####Goals (in rough order of current importance):